mpivprueba/tenable_tools/README.md

 ## MPIV Automation Tools for Tenable

-This repository contains a comprehensive suite of **automation tools and scripts developed by [MPIV Partners](https://mpivpartners.com/)** to help our clients maximize their Tenable investment through simplified API interactions, automated workflows, and standardized security processes.
+This repository contains **Python libraries and scripts developed by** [MPIV Partners](https://mpivpartners.com/)** to simplify Tenable.io API interactions for our clients.
+These tools encapsulate MPIV's proven methodologies into reusable components that accelerate vulnerability management workflows.

-## Why MPIV Automation?
+## Why Use MPIV's Tenable Tools?

-As Tenable experts and implementation partners, we've packaged our proven methodologies into reusable tools that:
+As Tenable implementation experts, we've built these tools to help our clients:

-- **Reduce operational overhead** by automating repetitive tasks
+- **Simplify API interactions** with easy-to-use Python wrappers

-- **Ensure consistency** across vulnerability management processes
+- **Automate repetitive tasks** like reporting and asset management

-- **Accelerate time-to-value** from your Tenable deployment
+- **Standardize processes** across security teams

-- **Provide enterprise-grade reporting** for compliance and audits
+- **Reduce development time** when building custom Tenable integrations

 ---